-It nice to stick around and see who won and recognize those who are receiving awards (they may be your friends and/or family), but it's not required.
+Awards will be presented as soon as the results are available.
+There will be no official awards ceremony.
+The location of the awards will be outside the small building across from the finish line area.
 Awards will not be mailed to the recipients.
 If you are unable to be present for the awards ceremony, please arrange for another person to pick-up your award

-What will I need to bring with me when I pick up my race packet at the expo?
+What will I need to bring with me when I pick up my race packet?

 Can I walk the course?

 Yes, or hop, skip, juggle, and dance your way to the finish.
-There will be a 4 hour limit for the half marathon.
-Just note the awards ceremony time and do what you can to make it to the finish line in time.
-Lot's of folks will alternate running/walking, some will walk the whole thing.
+There will be a 4-hour limit for the half marathon.
+Many folks will alternate running/walking, some will walk the whole thing.